maintiendrai/JEHighchartsDigester/README.md

 JEHighChartsDigester
 =============

-JEHighchartsDigester is a html5 chart highcharts framework for iOS and Android
+JEHighchartsDigester is a html5 chart highcharts utils for iOS and Android

 ## About Highcharts
 - [Demo](http://www.highcharts.com/demo)